vtsynergy/Analysis-AI/classify_model/README.md

 ## Platform

-We tested the framework on platfrom shown below:
+We tested the framework on platform shown below:

 Operating System: Linux